 Introduction

-The C economy of trees and forests depends not only on the amount of C fixed via photosynthesis, but how that fixed C is used.
+The carbon (C) economy of trees and forests depends not only on the amount of C fixed via photosynthesis, but how that fixed C is used.
 Ecosystem C storage is affected by the allocation of C to long-lived C pools such as wood relative to C allocation to pools with higher turnover rates such as fine roots (DeLucia et al., 2005).
-C allocation also affects the acquisition of light, nutrients, and water, which influences ecosystem C cycling (Litton et al., 2007; Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014; Trugman et al., 2018).
+C allocation also affects the acquisition of light, nutrients, and water, which influences ecosystem C cycling and tree survival (Litton et al., 2007; Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014; Trugman et al., 2018).
 The allocation of C belowground affects soil C and nutrient cycling (Högberg et al., 2001; Epron et al., 2012) in part because belowground C allocation can affect soil organic matter decomposition and the acquisition of limiting nutrients by trees (Drake et al., 2011; Finzi et al., 2015).
 The importance of C allocation and the relative difficulty of its study contribute to its role as an important unknown for modeling the biogeochemistry of ecosystems (Roux et al., 2001; Franklin et al., 2012; Dietze et al., 2014; De Kauwe et al., 2014).

 Terminology regarding allocation has been a source of some confusion.
 Here, we follow Litton et al. (2007) and use ‘allocation’ as a term of broad definition encompassing three specific aspects of study: (1) ratios of biomass pool sizes, (2) fluxes of C to a given component, and (3) partitioning, the C flux to a given component as a fraction of GPP.
 These areas of study are similar, but not equivalent.
 For example, old and large trees have a large wood mass fraction relative to small young trees (Poorter et al., 2015), but this reflects the low turnover of woody tissues relative to leaves, not a higher partitioning of GPP to wood in old trees (Duursma & Falster, 2016).
 Thus it is often inappropriate to infer C partitioning from biomass ratios (Reich, 2002; Litton et al., 2007).
 Surprisingly, partitioning of photosynthate is relatively poorly understood despite its direct relevance to ecosystem models (Epron et al., 2012; Franklin et al., 2012; De Kauwe et al., 2014).